 Greek Yogurt Nutrition

-The protein content of Greek yogurt is one of the primary characteristics yogurt lovers have made the switch.
-Protein is not only valuable for a wide variety of body processes, but crucial for fostering lean body mass.
+The amount of protein in Greek yogurt is one of the primary characteristics yogurt lovers have made the switch.
+Protein is valuable for a wide variety of body processes and crucial for fostering lean body mass.

 Especially following a workout, Greek yogurt can act as a recovery option to repair and stimulate muscle growth.